 If a herniated or degenerated disc shows up near the affected nerve root level, this will usually be blamed for enacting the symptoms.
 This presumptive structural model of pain is antiquated, unenlightened and proven false in many patients.
 These diagnostic blunders are also the main reasons why we currently have an epidemic of neck and back pain in our healthcare system and why most treatments are known to fail far more than they succeed.

 Symptoms of herniated disc numb hands should always be correlated precisely to suspected source processes by a qualified neurologist.
 Failure to accomplish this will increase the risk of misdiagnosis considerably.
 Remember, disc pathologies in the middle and lower neck are commonplace and most exist coincidentally with painful symptoms.
 In essence, these disc abnormalities are present, but are not causative for pain or numbness, since they do not definitively compress any nerve tissue.

 Most reported numbness is the hands is subjective.
 This means that the patient feels a numb-like sensation, but can still register external stimuli, such as a pin prick.
 This is far more common than the other possible numbness, which is objective or total numbness, in which no stimuli are felt at all.

 Objective numbness is most commonly proven to be the result of continuing nerve compression, while subjective numbness is more likely to be the symptom of a regional ischemia syndrome or a partial compression condition, such a thoracic outlet syndrome.
 Unfortunately, since most oxygen deprivation conditions are enacted by a psychoemotional imperative, they are rarely correctly diagnosed, dooming the patients to failed treatment after failed treatment, ad nauseum.

 In rare cases, central stenosis in the neck can also cause a variety of serious symptoms in the upper body, including numb hands and fingers.
-These occurrences are not typically sourced exclusively by disc prolapse, but may be a joint effort of the arthritic processes, disc pathologies, congenital canal narrowing and other possible contributory circumstances in the cervical region.
+These occurrences are not typically sourced exclusively by slipped disc, but may be a joint effort of the arthritic processes, disc pathologies, congenital canal narrowing and other possible contributory circumstances in the cervical region.